magichome/mhip_tracker/doc/cad.md

 - UV radiation
 - Foreign object impact; e.g. rocks, tree limbs

+Heat, rain, hail and UV radiation can be mitigated somewhat by keeping things shaded.
+The solar panel cannot be shaded (obviously) but it is designed with the hazards in mind.
+I can used the solar panel for shade it positioned off the vehicle enough.
+Keep in mind though that solar panels get HOT.
+So there would need to be good airflow around it so it doesn't transfer heat to the things it's shading.

+Foreign object impacts are mitigated by keeping things as low profile as possible and designing them strong enough to handle incidental impacts.

+### About the printer

+I used the [Qidi X-Plus](http://www.qd3dprinter.com/products/x-plus/) printer.
+I selected this printer based on reviews and max print size.
+It has been very easy to use and reliable.
+The slicing software seems a little less than smooth but it gets the job done.
+The components are printed with generic PLA filament.
+I chose translucent so I could see flashing lights on the components (for troubleshooting) without disassembly.

 ### Component Case

 The case houses the Voltaic battery pack, the LiPo battery included with Boron, the Boron controller and the GPS board.
 The battery pack being the largest of these.
 I positioned the GPS board on top of the Boron so it's internal antenna would have an unobstructed view of the sky.
-I positioned these toward one edge so I could position that side of the box
+I positioned these toward one edge so I could position that side of the box exposed while the rest of the case could be in the shade under the solar panel.

+### Solar Panel Mounts

+These were designed to hold the panel up high enough to provide shade for the case.
+In addition, they are somewhat minimal and open to improve airflow.
+Finally, they fall along the short dimension of the panel to make them small enought to print in my 3D printer.

 ## Lessons Learned